 Engineering innovations in optics can be further accelerated once we start visualizing the processes behind the superposition effects while applying the thus far neglected NIW-property.

-I have initiated a continuing biennial conference series since 2005 on the "Nature of light" at the SPIE annual meetings; besides giving a 2-hour workshop every year at the Phonics West.
+I have initiated overseen the biennial conference series, from 2005 through 2015, on the "Nature of light" at the SPIE annual meetings; besides giving a 2-hour workshop every year at the Phonics West.
 I have also been giving 1 to 3-day workshops on the causal nature of light to student chapters all over the world for over five years.

 I have BS and MS in Physics from the Jadavpur University, Kolkata, India; and PhD in Optics from the Institute of Optics, University of Rochester, USA.